Armaghan Subhani: Early life and education

-Chaudhary Armaghan Subhani was born on 5 January 1966 in a Landlord Gujjar family of Sialkot.
+Chaudhary Armaghan Subhani was born on 5 January 1966 in a Landlord Punjabi family of Muslim Gujjars in Sialkot District.
 His father Ch Abdul Sattar Vario was already a prominent and influential politician at that time.
 He is the oldest of 5 brothers.

 He graduated in 1990 from the University of the Punjab and earned the degree of Bachelor of Arts.

 Political career

-He was elected to the Provincial Assembly of the Punjab from Constituency PP-108 (Sialkot) as a candidate of Pakistan Muslim League (J) in 1993 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab from Constituency PP-108 (Sialkot) as a candidate of Pakistan Muslim League (J) in the 1993 Pakistani general election.

-He ran for the seat of the Provincial Assembly of the Punjab from Constituency PP-108 (Sialkot) as a candidate of Pakistan Muslim League (Chatha) in 1997 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab from Constituency PP-108 (Sialkot) as a candidate of Pakistan Muslim League (Chatha) in the 1997 Pakistani general election but was unsuccessful.
 He received 11,476 votes and lost the seat to Shahid Mehmood Butt, a candidate of Pakistan Muslim League (N) (PML-N).

+He ran for the seat of the National Assembly of Pakistan from constituency PP-113 in 2002 Pakistani general election, he was defeated by the candidate of Pakistan Muslim League (Q), Ali Asjad Malhi.

 In the 2002 election, he was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-127 (Sialkot-VIII).
 He received 30,624 votes and defeated Syed Kaleem Abbas, a candidate of Pakistan Peoples Party (PPP).
 He was inducted into cabinet of Pervez Elahi as Minister of Power on 23 November 2003.
 He served as Provincial Minister till 2007.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-127 (Sialkot-VIII) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-127 (Sialkot-VIII) in the 2008 Pakistani general election but was unsuccessful.
 He received 26,412 votes and lost the seat to Munawar Ahmed Gill.

-He was elected to the National Assembly as a candidate of PML-N from Constituency NA-111 (Sialkot-II) in 2013 Pakistani general election.
+He was elected to the National Assembly as a candidate of PML-N from Constituency NA-111 (Sialkot-II) in the 2013 Pakistani general election.
 He received 137,474 votes and defeated Firdous Ashiq Awan.
 In October 2017, he was appointed Federal Parliamentary Secretary for climate change.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-72 (Sialkot-I) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-72 (Sialkot-I) in the 2018 Pakistani general election.
 He received 129,041 votes and defeated Firdous Ashiq Awan.